Coronavirus (COVID-19) and commercial leases

 - Interest -Interest on unpaid rent will still accrue and be payable by a tenant in accordance with the terms of the lease.

 - Debt claim, statutory demand and Commercial Rent Arrears Recovery (the process, known as CRAR, by which a landlord can, following written notice, enter the leased premises and seize goods to the value of the outstanding main rent) – Since the start of the crisis, these measures will have lost their practical effectiveness against tenants in genuine financial difficulty.
-Following a government announcement on 23 April we understand that legislation is to be brought forward which will restrict further the actions that landlords can take.
-Specifically the forthcoming Corporate Insolvency and Governance Bill is expected to make the following provisions:
+Legislation was brought forward to restrict further the actions that landlords can take.
+Specifically the Corporate Insolvency and Governance Bill was expected to make the following provisions:

 - The use of statutory demands made between certain dates will be banned.

 - Winding up petitions may not be presented and winding up orders will not be made for a certain period where a company is unable to pay its debts because of Coronavirus.

 - Landlords will be prevented from using CRAR unless the main rent is unpaid for at least 554 days.